euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 quiet sun region.

-The temperature above coronal holes 2 and 3 was found to increase slightly with distance from the solar surface, as can be seen in figures :ref:`ch20110201b` and :ref:`ch20110214`.
+The temperature above coronal holes 2 and 3 was found to increase slightly with distance from the solar surface, as can be seen in Figures :ref:`ch20110201b` and :ref:`ch20110214`.
 In both cases, the temperature is log(T) :math:`\approx` 6.0 at the limb and rises to log(T) :math:`\approx` 6.05 at the edge of the mapped region.